timsonner/dotnet-docker-mcp-gateway-setup/README.md

-# Instructions for setting up Docker Toolkit MCP gateway server and containerizing .NET applications for use as docker MCP servers
+# Setup Docker MCP gateway server and containerize .NET app for use as docker MCP server

 ### Clone sample repo
 ```